Skip to main content

 How North Carolina Performing Arts Center At Charlotte Foundation Compares

-North Carolina Performing Arts Center At Charlotte Foundation directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 77/100 is 8 points above the Arts, Culture & Humanities category average.
-The organization holds 16.9 months of operating reserves, indicating strong financial stability.
+North Carolina Performing Arts Center At Charlotte Foundation earns a NonprofitTruth efficiency grade of B (72/100).
+That is 16 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 3.93% of total revenue.
+The organization holds 16.9 months of operating reserves, indicating strong financial cushion.

 Financials